helwed/helwed.github.io/_pages/gersumco.md

 Planned publication of the corpus
 ===
-The GerSumCo is published and is stored in the <a href:"http://hdl.handle.net/20.500.12124/81">Eurac Research CLARIN Centre Repository</a>
+The GerSumCo is published and is stored in the [Eurac Research CLARIN Centre Repository](http://hdl.handle.net/20.500.12124/81).